thedrjude/untold-lang/README.md

 ## License

-MIT — Built with passion by the Untold Lang team.
+MIT — Built with passion by the thedrjude.